sankalp1999/DSA_problems/README.md

 Things to check out/in progress
 - https://leetcode.com/discuss/general-discussion/458695/dynamic-programming-patterns

+### Points to keep in mind always
+- Constantly, push throughout your comfort zone.
+It's recursive.
+- Read the problem statement and constraints carefully.
+- Don't panic, giveup, rush.
+- Work on a paper.
+Thinking is better on paper.
+- No need to stress.
+Play.

 ## Reflection
 Emphasis should be on the thinking process.
 - Focus on thinking for more time.
 Try to code after you are clear with the algorithm/logic.
 Try getting ACs in min. attempts during practice